 Please remember that this is a public wireless network and is not 100% secure.
 Always protect your private information on public wifi networks.

-The Library offers a 3D printing service for library card holders.
-Interested individuals may email their file (in .obj or .stl format) and request form to email@example.com or drop off the file on a flash drive along with completed form at the library.
+The Library offers a 3D printing service for library cardholders.
+Interested individuals may email their file (in .obj or .stl format) and request form to firstname.lastname@example.org or drop off the file on a flash drive along with the completed form at the library.
 Please read our policy before sending your request.
 Visit the 3D printer page for more information.

 The classroom may be reserved for meetings that are free and open to the public.
 It is equipped with an interactive whiteboard for presentations.
 Email email@example.com to reserve the space.